-The result is a lack of diversity in scientific perspectives and the marginalization of contributions from scientists from underrepresented groups.
-Such an approach might ignore, neglect, or even cover up the horrific colonial practices carried out by (or under the guise of) science, such as slavery, plunder, misrepresentation of entire communities, or privatization of public goods (among many others.)
-These include the racialization (including with negative connotations) of Roma or Black people, who are often still socially excluded, under the pretext of neuromyths that attempt to link barriers to learning with lack of cognitive ability.
-Or the use of degrading and often overtly sexualized and exoticized images of people from socioeconomically poor countries that are still used today as a means of science communication or for events (from science museums to science books to the media).
+The result of failing to deal with these challenges is a lack of diversity in scientific perspectives and the marginalization of contributions from scientists from underrepresented groups.
+Such an approach risks ignoring, neglecting, or even covering up the horrific colonial practices carried out by (or under the guise of) science such as slavery, plunder, misrepresentation of entire communities, or privatization of public goods.
+Another such risk is the racialization (including with negative connotations) of Roma or Black people, who are often still socially excluded based on neuromyths that attempt to link barriers to learning with lack of cognitive ability.
+And still another is the use of degrading and often overtly sexualized and exoticized images of people from less developed countries that are still used today as a means of science communication or for events (from science museums to science books to the media).

 We must remember that sexism, racism, and ableism exist today also because many of our everyday situations are permeated by such biased representations of the "other".
 This includes biased representations at the institutional level and is reinforced by the authority with which science is communicated.

-To avoid such biases in science and address these challenges for inclusive science education, science educators should develop a greater awareness of past biased practices in science.
+To avoid such biases in science and address these challenges for ISE, science educators should develop a greater awareness of past biased practices.
 They should incorporate a variety of instructional strategies such as hands-on inquiry-based learning, problem-based learning, and project-based learning that encourage students to explore science concepts in depth and engage with diverse perspectives.

 Exploring natural landscapes, participating in science exhibitions together, engaging children in identifying (and overcoming) obstacles and needs in their daily environments and neighborhoods, or discovering pluralistic references in science are also positive science initiatives that can enable children to better engage with different science domains.
 Responsive teaching practices that integrate diverse cultural perspectives and empowerment activities that give children real agency and the ability to incorporate social problems of a scientific nature into the curriculum need to be fostered.
 Instruction could ensure that all students have access to a rich and diverse understanding of scientific inquiry that reflects the broader global community.